Juris Doctor: Japan

-In Japan the J.D. is known as Homu Hakushi (法務博士, hōmu hakushi).
+In Japan the JD is known as Homu Hakushi (法務博士, hōmu hakushi).
 The program generally lasts three years.
-Two year J.D. programs for applicants with legal knowledge (mainly undergraduate level law degree holders) are also offered.
-This curriculum is professionally oriented, but does not provide the education sufficient for a license to practice as an attorney in Japan, as all candidates for a license must have 12 month practical training by the Legal Training and Research Institute after passing the bar examination.
-Similarly to the U.S., the Juris Doctor is classed as a professional degree (専門職, senmonshoku) in Japan, which is separate from the "academic" postgraduate sequence of master's degrees and doctorates.
+Two-year JD programs for applicants with legal knowledge (mainly undergraduate level law degree holders) are also offered.
+This curriculum is professionally oriented, but does not provide the education sufficient for a license to practice as an attorney in Japan.
+All candidates for licensing must undertake a 12-month practical training by the Legal Training and Research Institute after passing the bar examination.
+Similarly to the United States, the Juris Doctor is classed as a professional degree (専門職, senmonshoku) in Japan, which is separate from the academic class of postgraduate master's degrees and doctorates.

-Mexico

-To become a licensed lawyer, a person must hold the Bachelor of Law (Licenciado en Derecho) degree obtainable by four to five years of academic study and final examination.
-After these undergraduate studies it is possible to obtain a Magister degree (Maestría degree), equivalent to a master's degree.
-This degree requires two to three years of academic studies.
-Finally, one can study for an additional three years to obtain the Doctor en Derecho degree, which is a research degree at doctoral level.
-Since most universities and law schools must have approval from the Secretariat of Public Education (Secretaría de Educación Pública) through the General Office of Professions (Dirección General de Profesiones) all of the academic programs are similar throughout the country in public and private law schools.